Exploring the Robustness and Transferability of Patch-Based Adversarial Attacks in Quantized Neural Networks: Methodology

 \subsection{Effect of Quantization Levels on Patch Transferability:}

 This experiment evaluates whether the strength of quantization (i.e., reducing bit width) affects the transferability and effectiveness of patch-based attacks.
 By examining attack success rates across different bit widths, we aim to determine if heavy quantization can disrupt the adversarial impact of patches.
-High attack success rates at lower bit widths would indicate that patches retain their effectiveness despite quantization, suggesting that quantized models may lack effective defenses against this type of attack.\\ \textbf{Objective:} To assess the impact of quantization levels on the effectiveness of patch-based attacks and determine whether quantization strength directly influences patch transferability.\\ \textbf{Method:} We generate patch-based attacks using a 32-bit model and then evaluate these patches on the same model quantized to various bit widths (e.g., 8-bit, 4-bit, 2-bit) using both QAT and PTQ.
-The attack success rate is measured at each bit width to observe any reduction in effectiveness as bit width decreases.\\ \textbf{Hypothesis 2:} If attack success rates remain high even at lower bit widths, this would suggest that the patch’s strong, localized features continue to influence model behavior despite the added quantization noise, indicating a persistent vulnerability in quantized models.
+High attack success rates at lower bit widths would indicate that patches retain their effectiveness despite quantization, suggesting that quantized models may lack effective defenses against this type of attack.\\ \textbf{Hypothesis 2:} If attack success rates remain high even at lower bit widths, this would suggest that the patch’s strong, localized features continue to influence model behavior despite the added quantization noise, indicating a persistent vulnerability in quantized models.